Dosage Form: injection, solution

 Skin rash, nausea and vomiting have occasionally been noted in patients who have received injectable lorazepam combined with other drugs during anesthesia and surgery.

-As with all benzodiazepines, paradoxical reactions such as stimulation, mania, irritability, restlessness, agitation, aggression, psychosis, hostility, rage, or hallucinations may occur in rare instances and in an upredictable fashion.
-In these instances, further use of the drug in these patients should be considered with caution (see PRECAUTIONS: General).
+As with all benzodiazepines, paradoxical reactions such as stimulation, mania, irritability, restlessness, agitation, aggression, psychosis, hostility, rage, or hallucinations may occur in rare instances and in an unpredictable fashion.
+In these instances, further use of the drug in these patients should be considered with caution (see PRECAUTIONS, General).

 Drug Abuse and Dependence